appuchias/go_link_shortener/README.md

 1. Open a browser and navigate to `http://localhost:8000`

 > **Note:** The current username/password is `admin`/`password`.
-> Password change is not implemented yet.
+> Please change it as soon as possible from the admin panel.

 ## License